 Give Yourself Pep Talks

-I don’t do this perfectly, but I try really hard to not say anything deprecating about myself, including anything from my body to my intelligence.
-The mental game is a little harder.
-This may sound silly, but I actually consciously give myself mini mental pep talks, and it WORKS.
+I don’t do this perfectly, but I try really hard to not say anything self-deprecating out loud, about anything from my body to my intelligence.
+The mental game is a little harder, so I actually consciously give myself mini mental pep talks.
+It sounds silly, but it WORKS.
 Think about it: why should we talk to ourselves differently than we’d talk to our best friend?
 Here are a few examples:

 When I’m struggling on a run